 Free up your team's resources

-Run on-demand and scheduled migrations between MongoDB and SQL remotely using your existing Windows server.
+Run on-demand and scheduled migrations between MongoDB and SQL remotely using your existing Windows and Linux server.
 Save local resources for essential tasks.
 Let Server 3T do the hard work, twenty-four seven, and skip the queue by choosing multiple cores.

 Stop duplicating work